Skip to main content

 6. Make sure that employees and vendors have the fewest privileges possible

-By using a privileged access management (PAM) solution, you can grant new accounts default minimal privileges and apply granular access controls, ensuring adherence to the principle of least privilege.
+By using a privileged access management (PAM) solution, you can grant new accounts minimal privileges by default and apply granular access controls, ensuring adherence to the principle of least privilege.

 7. Eliminate standing privileges